Čiobiškis Manor

-Čiobiškis Manor is a former residential manor on the confluence of Musė and Neris rivers, the southern part of Čiobiškis.
+Čiobiškis Manor (Polish: dwór Czabiszki) is a former residential manor on the confluence of Musė and Neris rivers, the southern part of Čiobiškis, in Lithuania.
 The manor complex consists of the manor, farm labourers' building and stable.
 It is presently (2020) undergoing reconstruction.

 History

 The Radziwiłł Family

 Čiobiškis Manor was first mentioned in 1529, when the area belonged to the Radziwiłł family.

 The Švikovski Family

 In the 18th century, it was owned by the Švikovski family.

 They built Čiobiškis Manor, designed by Laurynas Gucevičius, in 1794 at the confluence of the Musės and Neris rivers.

 The manor used to have a chapel but the landlords Švikovski built a church in a different place.
 At the end of the 18th century, the church burnt down.

 The Piłsudski Family

 Jan Chryzostom Piłsudski (c1768-1837)

 Čiobiškis Manor was then purchased by Jan Chryzostom Piłsudski (c1768-1837) in 1794.

 Before selling the manor to Piłsudski, Švikovski obliged the new owner to build a new church.

 Piłsudski had Čiobiškis Church built in 1810–1816.
 It too is thought to have been designed by Laurynas Gucevičius though that can't be proven.

-After Napoleon's defeat at Waterloo, Jan's son-in-law, Antoni Chodakowski (1784-1831), a Lieutenant in Napoleon's Polish Lancer Regiment, returned to Lithuania with his wife, Marcjancella Chodakowska (née Piłsudska) (1797-d.) and two sons.
+After Napoleon's defeat at Waterloo, Jan's son-in-law, Antoni Chodakowski (1784–1831), a Lieutenant in Napoleon's Polish Lancer Regiment, returned to Lithuania with his wife, Marcjancella Chodakowska (née Piłsudska) (1797-d.) and two sons.
 The family moved into Čiobiškis with Jan Piłsudski.

-When Jan died, Čiobiškis was passed down to his grandson, Stefan Aleksander Piłsudski (1823-1864).